 Student self-appraisal is an integral part of the overall evaluation process.
-The student is encouraged to confer with his/her advisor and complete the Student Self-Appraisal Forms at the end of each semester and/or level.
+Student are encouraged to complete Student Self-Appraisal Forms I and II at the end of each semester and/or level and to confer with his/her faculty advisor.